tahsin314/Lymph_Node_Segmentation/README.md

 *WIP*

+## Features

+- **`Probability Correction Strategy`** : Probability Correction Strategy (PCS) is a method to improve the segmentation of small polyps, which are often underrepresented and have low confidence in the model predictions.
+PCS works by normalizing the logits (pre-activation values) of the positive and negative samples according to their proportions in the image.
+This way, the effect of sample imbalance is reduced and the predictions are more accurate.
+PCS is applied only during inference, so it does not affect the training process or introduce extra computation cost.
+  - Paper: [Wei et al, 2021][sam]
+  - Code: [SANet][sam_code]

 ## TODO

 - I'm planning on reporting separate Metric Performance for very small nodules, relatively small, and small nodules to demonstrate the model's effectiveness in prediction.
 I might tweak the loss functions based on nodule size.